 These are just the basics.
-It is necessary for businesses to extend these practices much further to maximise their cyber security, as experienced hackers will find any weaknesses that may exist.
+Businesses must extend these practices much further to maximize their cybersecurity, as experienced hackers will find any weaknesses that may exist.
 With the advancement of technology, the security risks are now increasing in business computers, and at homes.
 There are now many physical systems that can be hacked, including:

 - Automotive systems